-Back in 1981, legendary actor James “Jimmy” Stewart, the star of “It's a Wonderful Life” and too many other classics to list here, went on “The Tonight Show with Johnny Carson” to share his hobby: poetry.
-The piece that he read was titled "I’ll Never Forget a Dog Named Beau" about Stewart’s golden retriever.
+Back in 1981, legendary actor James "Jimmy" Stewart, the star of "It's a Wonderful Life" and too many other classics to list here, went on "The Tonight Show with Johnny Carson" to share his hobby: poetry.
+The piece that Stewart read was titled "I’ll Never Forget a Dog Named Beau" about his golden retriever.

 At first, the poem made Johnny and the audience laugh, but it had a very different effect in the end.
 Describing it can’t do it justice; it’s something you have to see — and feel — for yourself, so check out the video and read the text below.

 He never came to me when I would call